 You can also put due dates on the tasks quickly (#3 in the image above).

-Todoist follows Natural Language Processing, meaning, You can either tap on one of the options or write today, tomorrow, or a specific day, while typing the tasks, and it will automatically schedule it.
+Todoist follows Natural Language Processing, meaning, You can either tap on one of the options or write today, tomorrow, or a specific day, while typing the tasks, and it will automatically set it.

 Another nice feature that I came across, which is missing in Microsoft To-Do is, you can export or import a project as a Template, you you can use the Templates from their website, it has a huge repository of Templestes rating from Review Meetings, to Habit tracker, to Book writing etc,.

 This can be useful in creating projects faster.
-If your work requires you to do similar projects in the steps to complete them, you can export the project as a template.
+If your work requires you to do similar projects and the steps to complete them, you can export the project as a template.

-For example, Putting reminders, adding labels to tasks, or writing comments on the functions fall under the premium version.
-However, it is just $3/month (billed annually).
+For example, Putting reminders, adding labels to tasks, fall under the premium version.
+However, Todoist offers it at just $3 per month (billed annually).

-If you do not use or need the Reminder feature in your to-do list app, you can use the accessible version of Todoist since the Free version of Todoist is pretty much at par with Microsoft To-Do, sans the Reminder.
+If you do not use or need the Reminder feature in your to-do list app, you can use the free version of Todoist since the Free version of Todoist is pretty much at par with Microsoft To-Do, without the Reminders feature.